 Volunteers will deliver any mail or flowers addressed to you.
 They will gladly get stamps for you if you are confined.
 Mail received after you have left the hospital will be forwarded to your home.
 If flowers arrive after your discharge, the florist or sender will be notified.

-If you would like to buy a newspaper, contact patient and Guest Services or Volunteer Services and someone will be happy to bring you one.
+If you would like to buy a newspaper, contact the Patient Experience Office or Volunteer Services and someone will be happy to bring you one.

-Notary services can be arranged Monday through Friday through Patient and Guest Services.
+Notary services can be arranged Monday through Friday through the Patient Experience Office.
 Please call 301-891-6076.

 Nurse Call System